 Pursuant to rules adopted by the Securities and Exchange Commission, we have elected to provide access to our proxy materials via the Internet.
-The Company believes that this process will provide you with a convenient way to access the proxy materials, including the Company's proxy statement and 2021 Annual Report to Stockholders, and authorize a proxy to vote your shares, while allowing the Company to reduce the costs of printing and distributing proxy materials, and reduces the environmental impact of delivering paper proxy materials.
+The Company believes that this process will provide you with a convenient way to access the proxy materials, including the Company's proxy statement and 2022 Annual Report on Form 10-K, and authorize a proxy to vote your shares, while allowing the Company to reduce the costs of printing and distributing proxy materials, and reduces the environmental impact of delivering paper proxy materials.